codebounty/codebounty/readme.md

 		cd codebounty/tools
 		node web-server.js

+3. Start bitcoind

+        ./bitcoind -daemon

-3. If you are trying to test out the images use some form of tunnel like [forward](https://forwardhq.com/) or [localtunnel (free)](https://github.com/progrium/localtunnel#localtunnel-v2-beta) then update the ROOT_URL in settings.json
+4. If you are trying to test out the images use some form of tunnel like [forward](https://forwardhq.com/) or [localtunnel (free)](https://github.com/progrium/localtunnel#localtunnel-v2-beta) then update the ROOT_URL in settings.json